zpatrick/rbac/examples/blog_simple/README.md

 }
 ```
 The [rbac.NewGlobPermission](https://godoc.org/github.com/zpatrick/rbac#NewGlobPermission) function takes two arguments: `actionPattern` and `targetPattern`.
-Then, it creates a permission that will return true if the requested action glob matches `actionPattern`, and if the requested target glob matches `targetPattern`.
+Then, it creates a permission that will return true if the requested action matches `actionPattern`, and if the requested target matches `targetPattern`.
 Since `*`is a wildcard in glob matching, we've created a permission that will return true for _any_ action on _any_ target.
 To put it more simply: this permission allows the **Admin** role to do anything.